tonghuikang/swe-sharing/slides.md

 - Consider the algorithms you want to implement with code
 - Choose Python if possible
   - It is easy to pick up and learn
-- How to fix your code
+- Generic advice on how to fix your code
   - Start with a working copy
   - Edit it bit by bit for your application while ensuring that it still works
 - Seek <span class="golden-font">advice</span> - ask your mentor, but I can try to advise